fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 - It's a reliable-ish test since it's integrating with the real API when recording the cassette

 Cons:
-- To record a VCR cassette, it would be necessary a valid S3 credential and internet connection
+- To record a VCR cassette, it would be necessary a valid S3 credential and being connected to the Internet
-- The test setup and tear down would become a bit more complex, because it would ensure that there is a file on S3 to be downloaded, when recording the cassette
+- The test setup and tear down would become a bit more complex, because it would have to ensure that there is a file on the S3 bucket to be downloaded, when recording the cassette
-- If the API changes its interface, the test maybe wouldn't notice it, since it would be using an older recorded version of it
+- If the API changes its interface, the test maybe wouldn't notice it, since it would be using an older recorded cassette version of it
-- The test may fail if the payload or query string change.
-This is good to acknowledge that something has changed but it's bad because sometimes it's hard to fix it, and it can result in flaky tests
+- The test would may fail if the payload or query string change.
+This would be good to acknowledge that something has changed, sending data to the API, but it would be bad because sometimes it's hard to fix it, and it can result in flaky tests

 ### 3. Using a mock/stub